open/close all folders

 - Dark and Troubled Past: His father tried to kill him.
 Everyone, even his siblings, were terrified of him.
 And the one person he thought truly loved him, his materbal uncle, confessed that he never cared for Gaara.

-- Dark Magical Girl: Gender flipped.
-He's a lonely antagonistic foil for Naruto who becomes a good guy and a friend after his defeat in part 1.
+- Dark Magical Girl: Gender Inverted.
+He's a lonely antagonistic foil for Naruto who becomes a good guy and a friend after his defeat in Part I.

 - Defeat Means Friendship: After Naruto defeats him and they become good friends.
 Gaara, at that point, wanted to be like Naruto, accepted by everyone around him.